 Step 1: Connect a USB drive with at least 16GB of storage space (you may need a USB with more storage space if your recovery partition’s size is more than 16GB) and backup all data to a safe location.
 This USB drive will be erased.

-Step 2: Switch to the Start screen, start typing Create a recovery drive, change the search filter to Settings (see picture), and then press enter key to launch Recovery Drive wizard.
-If you see the UAC prompt, simply click Yes button.
+Step 2: Switch to the Start screen, type Create a recovery drive, change the search filter to Settings (see picture), and then press the enter key to launch Recovery Drive wizard.
+If you see the UAC prompt, click the Yes button.

-Step 3: Once the Recovery Drive wizard is launched, check Copy the recovery partition from the PC to the recovery drive option and then click Next button.
+Step 3: Once the Recovery Drive wizard is launched, select the Copy the recovery partition from the PC to the recovery drive option and then click the Next button.

-Step 4: Select the USB drive and click Next button.
+Step 4: Select the USB drive and click the Next button.

 Step 5: You will see “Everything on the drive will be deleted.
 If you have any personal files on the drive, make sure you have backed up the files” message.
 Since you have already moved all data from USB, click on the Create button to begin transferring recovery partition to the selected USB drive.
 Depending on the size of the recovery partition, Windows might take few minutes to hours to complete the job.